 End it with a bang

 Eventually every scavenger hunt comes to an end and there's lots of ways that you can create a really special grand finale at home.
 For example, you could block off one room of your home where you've set up a special indoor picnic that they only discover once they've completed the scavenger hunt.
 Or, you could reward them with a special activity like a move night with their foods after they complete the adventure.
-You could also give personalized coupons for a prize that they can redeem whenever they like.
+You could also give handmade coupons for a prize that they can redeem whenever they like.
 There's no limit for the fun things you can do to give a prize to reward them for completing the scavenger hunt.